-If activity like this, along with record-low interest rates, is sparking your interest in getting started in commercial real estate investing, here is what you need to know.
+If activity like this is sparking your interest in getting started in commercial real estate investing, here is what you need to know.

 - Why and how to get started